House destroyed and several others damaged in Birmingham explosion

 Police said there are reports of casualties but the number and severity of their injuries is unknown at this time.

-A house has been destroyed and several others significantly damaged after an explosion in Birmingham, West Midlands Police said.
+People have been injured and a house has been destroyed after an explosion in Birmingham, West Midlands Police said.

 The force said they were called just after 8.30pm on Sunday to the incident on Dulwich Road in Kingstanding.